Help the Global Irish Retire to Ireland

 Ireland has other immigration programmes that allow rich foreigners to gain permanent residency and citizenship by investing as little as €50,000 in an Irish business.
 These programmes have no income requirements and investors only have to live one day per year in Ireland.
 However, Global Irish retirees of proven independent means are not given the same consideration regardless of how much they may invest to purchase a home, pay in taxes or spend as a consumer in local Irish businesses.

 This petition is directed to the Irish Minister for Justice and Equality who we hope will consider the following changes to current immigration policy for retirees:

 1. Establish a separate and distinct immigration category for retirees that recognises the positive contributions such persons make to the Irish State, its economy and its culture.
 Give special consideration to retirees who are members of the broad Irish Diaspora.

 2. Publish an official policy document on immigration for retirees in order to clearly detail the qualifying criteria, methodology and rationale for such policies.
 Include guidelines related to family reunification for retirees’ dependent family members.

 3. Establish an immigration status that allows retirees to qualify for long-term residency and a path to citizenship similar to current programmes in place for rich entrepreneurs.
 Allow time spent as a retiree in Ireland to count towards the requirements for citizenship.

 4. Establish an immigration policy that takes into full account all of a retiree’s financial assets such as savings, owned property and other investments in addition to income.
-Provide clear and detailed information on qualifying and non-qualifying (if any) income as well as the methodologies used in analyzing other financial assets.
+Provide clear and detailed information on qualifying and non-qualifying (if any) types of income as well as the methodologies used in evaluating other financial assets.